 I most certainly deserve this.

 I look around my empty house and only now do I feel the full weight of my mistakes.
-The suitcase in my hand drops in sync with my first tear, which falls slowly down my cheek.
-It doesn’t take long for the others to join in, cascading steadily down my cheeks in individual drops towards gravity’s pull and eventually dripping from my chin to the tiled floor.
+The suitcase in my hand drops in sync with my first tear.
+It doesn’t take long for the others to join in, cascading steadily down my cheeks in individual drops, and eventually falling from my chin to the tiled floor.

-A sob rips through my chest and I am bitter, though not entirely surprised, when I realize the absolute hopelessness that the sound is made of.
-Soon my body gives in to gravity as well and I become nothing more than a pile of shaking limbs on the floor of the loneliest home in the world.
+A sob rips through my chest and I am bitter, though not entirely surprised, when I realize the absolute hopelessness the sound is made of.
+All at once, my body caves in to gravity's pull and I become nothing more than a pile of shaking limbs on the floor of the loneliest home in the world.

 But like I said, I deserve this.

 May 9, 1998

-It was over.
 Precisely one week ago today, the dream of vanquishing He-Who-Must-Not-Be-Named had finally become a reality.
-Light had pierced the darkness, good had conquered evil, and the souls of the victors, the survivors, were overwhelmed by a wave of hope for the future.
+Light had pierced the darkness, good had conquered evil, and the souls of the victors - the survivors - were overwhelmed by a wave of hope for the future.